wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 will turn the response back into a response message and add it to the chat history object if you like.

-Going back to function calling, once we have a conversation history object, the kernel will send it to the LLM, and wait for a response.
+Going back to function calling: once we have a conversation history object, the kernel will send it to the LLM, and wait for a response.

 If the response is a `tool_call` response, the kernel will find the function identified